I sincerely hope each one of you and your family members are safe and well.

 Research and Development

-Headquartered in Chennai, India, many of us continue to work remotely away from our offices without any disruption in services.
-I am glad to share that with the support of our Auditors, the entire audit process has been completed in a smooth manner.
-The Annual Report for the year as well as the Notice convening the 66th Annual General Meeting (AGM) has been sent in the electronic mode to all shareholders whose e-mail IDs are registered with the Company.
-To those of you who are yet to register, I urge you to do so and the Report will be sent to you.
-Copies of the above have also been uploaded in the website of the Company www.cumi-murugappa.com.
-I also wish to inform you that considering the health and safety of our shareholders and social distancing being the need of the hour, the AGM is being convened through audio-visual means and the manner of participation is detailed in the Notice convening the AGM.
-For any clarification, you may please contact the Company Secretary who will facilitate your participation in the meeting.
+The Annual Report for the year and the Notice convening the 67th Annual General Meeting (AGM) have been sent electronically to all shareholders whose e-mail IDs are registered with the Company.
+If you are yet to register, I urge you to do so to receive the Report.
+Copies of the above have also been uploaded on the website of the Company www.cumimurugappa.com.
+Considering the health and safety of our shareholders and social distancing being the need of the hour, the 67th AGM of the Company is being convened through audio-visual means.
+The the manner of participation is detailed in the AGM notice.
+Please contact the Company Secretary for any clarification or support to facilitate your participation in the meeting.

 During the year, in addition to the routine CSR initiatives such as the CUMI Centres for Skill development (CCSD), the grants made by the Company were used in education, healthcare, as well as rural development.
 Besides monetary contributions to PM-CARES Fund, the Company actively helped communities in and around areas of its operations to combat the pandemic.
 During the lock down, the canteens of the various plants in the Company served as community kitchens serving the needy.

 CUMI continued to be a proud recipient of several prestigious recognitions.
 Despite the pandemic, the Company underwent a rigorous assessment of its HR practices and was recognised by Confederation of Indian Industry for its Significant Commitment to HR Excellence, thus reinforcing our commitment to constantly excel in all that we do.